airhublabs/raido-schema/README.md

-# raido-schema
+# Raido Schema
-Outlines our move to creating our own raido schema
+Shared schema for our raido data copy